BlackHC/chatplayground/docs/usage.md

 ```
 chatplayground
 ```
-and then you can connec to the given URL.
+and then you can connect to the given URL.